nodemcu/nodemcu-firmware/docs/modules/http.md

 - `name` name of the header to set.
 - `value` what to set it to.
 Must be a string, or `nil` to unset it.

-## connection:setpostdata()
+## connection:setbody()
-Sets the POST data to be used for this request.
-Also sets the method to `http.POST` if it isn't already.
+Sets the body data to be used for this request (for POST, PUT, etc).
 If a `Content-Type` header has not already been set, also sets that to `application/x-www-form-urlencoded`.
 Errors if called while a request is in progress.

 #### Syntax
-`connection:setpostdata([data])`
+`connection:setbody([data])`

 #### Parameters
-`data` - The data to POST.
+`data` The data to POST/PUT/etc..
 Unless a custom `Content-Type` header has been set, this data should be in `application/x-www-form-urlencoded` format.
 Can be `nil` to unset what to post and the `Content-Type` header.

 #### Returns
 `nil`